zkol/vsadmin/README.md

      * Stops (or restarts, or backs up) the server instance

 1. **Update the stable software to the lastest unstable version** (e.g. on a headless LAN-Server)
-   * Log in as an admin user who is allowed to run sudo commands (per terminal)
+   * Log in as an admin user who is allowed to run sudo commands (per terminal).
    * Change to the directory of server.sh, and execute:
      * **` sudo ./server.sh -U update `**
    * Script result: